The Data-Driven Marketer Ep.2: John Donlon – Senior Research Director of Sirius Decisions

 How Companies Should Look at Their Data

-Many companies are trying to transition away from data silos.
+Many companies are trying to transition away from and eliminate data silos.
 The silos usually happen as a result of separate delivery systems that have incompatible analytics.
 Over the last three years, companies have been trying to connect all this information.

 Three Layers of Technology That Organizations Need to Adopt